In this article, we will show you how to unblock websites either not available in your country or on your local network or device.

-Lots of popular websites will use located-based enablement to make sure they display the right content to the right audience.
-They introduced this feature to ensure that website text is in the correct language, and they show the right products in the right currency.
+Many popular websites will use located-based enablement to ensure they display the right content to the right audience.
+They introduced this feature to ensure that website text is in the correct language and that they show the right products in the right currency.

 We see an excellent example of this with Netflix.
-They offer a very different content library for their members who are based outside of the US and serve up different content to different countries.
+They offer a very different content library for their members based outside of the US and serve up different content to different countries.

 However, for ISPs or Hotspot providers, it is a thankless task trying to get them to make changes to their protocols and rules.
 Using a technology solution to bypass the blocking will probably be the fastest, easiest, and most effective way to unblock websites, wherever your location might be.

-If you need to access a blocked site, then there are several options to bypass the commonly used methods of blocking websites.
+If you need to access a blocked site, there are several options to bypass the commonly used methods of blocking websites.

-It’s important to note that techniques that do not encrypt network traffic such as SmartDNS will not work as an attempt to access a blocked site.
+It’s important to note that techniques that do not encrypt network traffic, such as Smart DNS or proxy sites, will not work as an attempt to access blocked sites.